jamesdiffeycoding/jamesdiffeycoding/README.md

 ### Timed code challenges ⏰
 Sometimes I like to set myself smaller challenges to test my learning.
 - 30 minute challenge: build a React widget using at least one hook.
-This ended up cute!
 - 60 minute challenge: display a grid of colours, including their hexcodes in html.
-This did not end up so cute...
-- 120 minute challenge: make a front-end Noughts and Cross app.
-The game logic for this was the toughest part by far!
+- 120 minute challenge: make a front-end Noughts and Cross app from scratch.

 ![ChallengesShotBanner](https://github.com/jamesdiffeycoding/jamesdiffeycoding/assets/139918141/be1d4e60-dfd6-4f49-81bb-589c4373da23)